RedundantComputation/DCS-Academy-2025/BirdVisTemplate/tutorial.md

 Example:
 `selectedSpecies.includes(speciesName)` will check if the species is already in the `selectedSpecies` array.
 This will help you ensure that each species you pick is unique.

+## `push()`
+In p5.js, you’ll often need to add items to an array, and the `push()` function allows you to do that easily.

+What it does: Adds one or more elements to the end of an array.

+Example:
+`myArray.push("new item")` will add "new item" to the end of the `myArray` array.
+`speciesList.push(speciesName)` would add a randomly selected species name to the `speciesList`.

 ## `color()`
 Previously, when using functions like `background()` or `fill()` we passed 3 or 4 separate numbers.
 But what if we want to reuse the same color over and over?
 Instead of passing separate values, we can save a color as a variable using `color()`.